Nematic Fluctuations in Iron-Oxychalcogenide Mott Insulators: Experimental and Theoretical Results

 \subsection{Theory}

-Motivated by our earlier local density approximation + dynamical mean-field theory (LDA+DMFT) calculations~\cite{PhysRevB.92.155139Freelon} in which we estimated an $S=1$ on each Fe site, we begin with the spin $S=1$ bilinear-bi-quadratic model of the square lattice.
-This model has been widely employed in context of magnetism and nematicity in Fe-based SCs.~\cite{{PhysRevLett.101.076401}, {Si_Nevidomskyy_arXiv2016}} The Hamiltonian is
+Motivated by earlier local density approximation + dynamical mean-field theory (LDA+DMFT) calculations in which we estimated an $S=1$ on each Fe site, we begin with the spin $S=1$ bilinear-bi-quadratic model of the square lattice.
+This model has been widely employed in context of magnetism and nematicity in Fe-based SCs.~\cite{{PhysRevLett.101.076401}, {Si_Nevidomskyy_arXiv2016},{Note_on_Spin1_2}} The Hamiltonian is

 where ${\bf S}_{i}$ is a spin-$1$ operator on site $i$. $J_{ij}=J_{1a}$, $J_{ij}=J_{1b}$ such that $J_{1a}$ is ferromagnetic (FM) and $J_{1b}$ is AFM. $J_{ij}=J_{2}$ for $[ij]$ along the square-diagonal, and $K$ is the coefficient of the biquadratic interaction for $S=1$ along with $D$ being the single-ion anisotropy term that fixes the orientation of the spin.
 It is known that this model admits various ordered phases, depending upon the relative values of the $J_{ij}$ and $K$ for a given $D$:~\cite{PhysRevLett.115.116401} a ${\bf q}=(\pi,0)$ collinear antiferromagnetic (CAF) phase, a ${\bf q}=(\pi/2,\pi)$ AFM$^{*}$ phase, a ${\bf q}=(\pi,\pi)$ N\'eel AFM phase, and a ${\bf q}=(\pi,0)$ anti-ferro-quadrupolar (AFQ) phase.
 Additionally, the strong geometrical frustration (supported by small value of the ordered moment relative to density functional theory estimates) inherent in the model, along with sizable biquadratic and single-ion terms can yield a non-collinear AF phase as observed in our systems.
 The FM and AFM couplings, along with sizable $D$, also favor $D=2$ Ising-like spin fluctuations (as extracted from the critical exponent for $M(T)$).
-With this in mind, we have estimated the temperature dependence of the NMR relaxation rate, $1/T_{1}\simeq \lim_{\omega\rightarrow 0}\sum_{\bf q}$Im$\frac{\chi({\bf q},\omega)}{\omega}$ by computing the local spin correlation function, $\chi_{ii}(\omega)=\int_{0}^{\infty}dt e^{i\omega t}\langle T[S_{i}^{+}(t)S_{i}^{-}(0)]\rangle$ using quantum-Monte Carlo (QMC) methods applied to the $H$ [Eq.~(\ref{Hij})] above.~\cite{ALPS_project} The $1/T_{1}$ QMC results (black circles) are shown in Figure \ref{fig:theory_NMR}.
-Figure \ref{fig:SpinMagnetic} shows schematic representation of the paramagnetic (a), non-collinear AFM (b) and the spin-nematic which consists of co-existing ferro-quadrupolar order and nematic fluctuations.
+With this in mind, we have estimated the temperature dependence of the NMR relaxation rate, $1/T_{1}\simeq \lim_{\omega\rightarrow 0}\sum_{\bf q}$Im$\frac{\chi({\bf q},\omega)}{\omega}$ by computing the local spin correlation function, $\chi_{ii}(\omega)=\int_{0}^{\infty}dt e^{i\omega t}\langle T[S_{i}^{+}(t)S_{i}^{-}(0)]\rangle$ using quantum-Monte Carlo (QMC) methods applied to the $H$ [Eq.~(\ref{Hij})] above.~\cite{ALPS_project} The $1/T_{1}$ QMC results (green squares) are shown in Figure \ref{fig:theory_NMR}.